European Parliament: Intergroups

 The Intergroups in the European Parliament are informal fora which gather MEPs from various political groups around any topic.
 They do not express the view of the European Parliament.
 They serve a double purpose: to address a topic which is transversal to several committees and in a less formal manner.
 Their daily secretariat can be run either through the office of MEPs or through interest groups, be them corporate lobbies or NGOs.
 The favored access to MEPs which the organization running the secretariat enjoys can be one explanation to the multiplication of Intergroups in the 1990s.
-They are now strictly regulated and financial support, direct or otherwise (via Secretariat staff, for example) must be officially specified in a declaration of financial interests.
+They are now strictly regulated and financial support, direct or otherwise (via Secretariat staff, for example), must be officially specified in a declaration of financial interests.
 Also Intergroups are established or renewed at the beginning of each legislature through a specific process.
-Indeed, the proposal for the constitution or renewal of an Intergroup must be supported by at least 3 political groups whose support is limited to a specific number of proposals in proportion to their size (for example, for the legislature 2014-2019, the EPP or S&D political groups could support 22 proposals whereas the Greens/EFA or the EFDD political groups only 7).
+Indeed, the proposal for the constitution or renewal of an Intergroup must be supported by at least 3 political groups who can each support a limited number of proposals in proportion to their size (for example, for the legislature 2014–2019, the EPP or S&D political groups could support 22 proposals whereas the Greens/EFA or the EFDD political groups only 7).